Senior Systems Engineer

 • Microsoft Office 2021 includes updated versions of Word, Excel, PowerPoint, and Outlook.

-Q23.
-How do you monitor your application and what are the configurations?
+Q. How do you monitor your application, and what configurations do you use?

 Ans.